JonathanWThom/quack/features.md

     * Specifically the config file - this should be the file we're creating already for storage, if any.

-12. I can use multiple cloud environments
+P 12.
+I can use multiple cloud environments

+    * Move cloudEnv related code to own file and add tests.

+    * Azure next
 X 13.
 Setup Actions to run CI and build/publish dockerfile